khaulafatima/islam4all.github.io/README.md

 For project setup run cmd
 1. `npm run preinstall`

-2. To comple the project

-3. `harp compile app`
+2. To compile the project using `harp compile app`

-4. To Run automation script u need to install `ffmpeg`.
+3. To Run automation script u need to install `ffmpeg`.
 Plz check the details at [link](https://www.ffmpeg.org/download.html#).

-5. The respective `_data.json` is used for either `index.js` or generating xml file for the respective author for the file with `.xml.ejs` extension.
+4. The respective `_data.json` is used for either `index.js` or generating xml file for the respective author for the file with `.xml.ejs` extension.

 # Automation Script